 Would I Take Home More Money without a Lawyer?

 While you have the right to file a personal injury claim on your own, you should be aware of the risks before attempting to do so.

 Most people receive larger settlements or verdicts when an experienced legal professional is representing them.
 Insurance companies may try to undervalue your claim if you do not have legal representation.
 Seasoned attorneys know how to respond to insurance adjusters’ tactics, so you won’t have to settle for less than the compensation you deserve.

 Furthermore, sometimes insurance companies will deny a valid claim.
 In such cases, the only way to recover your compensation is to file a lawsuit.
 If your case goes to court, you will need an experienced trial lawyer to represent you.
 The defendant’s legal team will do everything they can to undermine your case, so having a skilled personal injury attorney is in your best interest.

 A personal injury claim comes with a lot of complexities.
 Navigating these challenges can feel particularly difficult when you are recovering from injuries.
 Your attorney will take this pressure off you by handling every aspect of your case so that you can focus on your health.

 Contact an Experienced New York Personal Injury Attorney

 If you have suffered injuries in an accident, you need an experienced and compassionate lawyer on your side.
 The skilled and knowledgeable attorneys at Harris Keenan & Goldfarb dedicate themselves to protecting the rights of injured New Yorkers.
 We will stand up to insurance companies and fight for the full and fair compensation you deserve for your losses.
-We have recovered over $500 million in compensation for past clients.
+Our firm has recovered over $500 million in compensation for past clients.